ycraaron/Cardboard-fps-controller-unity/README.md

 In order to play the game using mobile devices, we need to add touch input.
 Implement touch-move: touch screen, move foward.

 Part 2:
 Steps to build a VR first person controller in unity for cardboard:

-Assuming that you have already installed Unity 5.3 or above and Java:
+Assuming that you have already installed Unity 5.3(5.4.0f is also compatible and the world space canvas bug has been fixed) or above and Java:

 1.Download GVR cardboard unity sdk from the link: https://developers.google.com/vr/unity/download